ANUJSINGH555/firstone/README.md

 # firstone
-just starting my journey of using python
+just starting my journey of learning and using github